Foundations of regular variation on topological spaces: Random closed sets

 The following result relates regular variation on the ideals $\fF_\cone$ and $\fF^\cone$.

 \begin{proposition} Let $\cone=\{0\}$ in $\XX=\R^d$.
-Let $X$ be a random closed convex set with values from $\sF_0$ of closed sets which contain the origin, which is regularly varying on the ideal $\fF_0$.
-Assume that $X$ is almost surely regular closed (coincides with the closure of its interior).
-Then the closed complement $Y=\cl(X^c)$ is regularly varying on the ideal $\fF^0$. \end{proposition} \begin{proof} It is shown in \cite[Lemma~7.4]{kab:mar:mol} that the map $F\mapsto \cl(F^c)$ is bicontinuous between the family of nonempty convex regular closed convex sets containing the origin and their complements in $\R^d$.
+Let $X$ be a random closed convex set with values in the family $\sF_0$ of closed sets that contain the origin, and assume that $X$ is regularly varying on the ideal $\fF_0$.
+Furthermore, assume that $X$ is almost surely regular closed (coincides with the closure of its interior).
+Then the closed complement $Y=\cl(X^c)$ is regularly varying on the ideal $\fF^0$. \end{proposition} \begin{proof} It is shown in \cite[Lemma~7.4]{kab:mar:mol} that the map $F\mapsto \cl(F^c)$ is bicontinuous between the family of non-empty convex regular closed sets containing the origin and their complements in $\R^d$.
 This map is a morphism.
 Furthermore, it is bornologically consistent, since